 Craftsmanship: Our Cosplay contest aims to reward those who are Craftsmanship Oriented.

-Pre-Judging for the Cosplay Contest will occur at the Pre-Meet Room on Saturday at 4:30 PM.
-You will have an opportunity to speak with the judges regarding the construction process of your costume during Pre-Judging.
-If you wish to present the judges with any printed progress photos regarding the process behind your costume, please have them ready to give to the judges at Pre-Judging during the Pre-Meet.
+- Craftsmanship Judging will occur between the hours of 12:00 PM and 4:00 PM on Saturday during the Pre-Judging event.
+Per the construction process of your costume, you will have an opportunity to speak with the judges during this time.
+If you wish to present the judges with any printed progress photos regarding the process behind your costume, please have them ready to give to the judges during Pre-Judging.

-Craftsmanship judging offers opportunities that will not be available to contestants who do not participate in the Craftsmanship portion of the contest.
-You will NOT be able to qualify for Best in Show, First Runner Up or Best Sewing Award if you are not competing in Craftsmanship.
+- Craftsmanship judging offers opportunities that will not be available to contestants who do not participate in the Craftsmanship portion of the contest.
+You will NOT be able to qualify for Best in Show, First Runner Up or Advanced Awards if you are not competing in Craftsmanship.

-During Pre-Judging, each Craftsmanship entry will get 2 minutes & 30 seconds with the judges.
+- During Pre-Judging, each Craftsmanship entry will get 2 minutes and 30 seconds with the judges.
 If an entry contains multiple persons in a group, an appropriate amount of time will be given based on the group's numbers.

 Comicpalooza uses a Category System to judge its contestants: